-The advent and increasing use of smartphones has changed the way people access and consume their information, prompting changes in the way learning and training is delivered in organizations.
+The advent and the ever-increasing use of smartphones have changed the way people access and consume their information, prompting changes in the way learning and training are delivered in organizations.

 Training and learning content is increasingly being designed in the form of bite-sized nuggets that can be accessed and consumed by people on the move, anytime and anywhere on their smartphones or any other platform of their choice.

 This blog helps you know what is bite-sized learning, how to choose the correct bite-sized learning platform for you, and the advantages of the same.

 Advantages of Bite-Sized Learning for Enterprise Training and Learning & Development (L&D).

 Bite-sized learning is also known as micro-learning.
 Each nugget is around 3 to 5 minutes long which means that you can’t cram it with a lot of information.
 The bite-sized learning content answers a specific question, for example, how to remove passwords from your PDF file.